A family Christmas? Festive COVID rules to be made public ‘next week’

 “I can’t give you lots of those answers, there’s lots of speculation.”

-Scientists have suggested that each day’s easing of coronavirus restrictions over Christmas might require five days of tougher measures to make up for it.
+On Wednesday, scientists suggested that each day’s easing of coronavirus restrictions over Christmas might require five days of tougher measures to make up for it.

 “What he’s got to do, Boris Johnson, is say ‘Look, if there’s any doubt about whether we can let people mix at Christmas, we have to act now.